sp4-blackmagic/apteryx/README.md

-# Apteryx - Desktop Application Interface
+# Apteryx - Mock App for the Presentation

-This directory contains the Streamlit-based desktop application interface for the Apteryx project.
+This is a simple mockup for the application interface using streamlit that was shamelessly vibecoded.

 ## Setup and Installation using uv

-1.  **Install uv (if you haven't already):**
+1.  **Install uv:**
     *   On macOS and Linux: `curl -LsSf https://astral.sh/uv/install.sh | sh`
     *   On Windows: `powershell -c "irm https://astral.sh/uv/install.ps1 | iex"`
     *   Or: `pip install uv`

 2.  **Create and activate a virtual environment:**
     ```bash
-    # Navigate to the apteryx_ui directory
+    # In the project directory...
-    cd path/to/apteryx_ui

     # Create the virtual environment
     uv venv .venv
     ```